Corona FAQ: Informationen für internationale Studieninteressierte zur Bewerbung für das SoSe 2022

-Do you want to study at the University of Hildesheim and apply for the winter semester 2021/2022?
+Do you want to study at the University of Hildesheim and apply for the summer semester 2022?

-International prospective students can find here the most recent information on the adjustments in the application process for the winter semester 2021/2022 because of the coronavirus.
+International prospective students can find here the most recent information on the adjustments in the application process for the summer semester 2022 because of the coronavirus.
 We hope that this information and new adjustments will help you with your application for a place at our university.
 We look forward to receiving your application!

 The following FAQ list is continuously updated and it’s not complete.
 Please understand that we cannot provide an answer to every question at this point and that some things are still being clarified.
 For more information, you can also read: